Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 • If you love Baccarat Rouge 540 ($325): Get Lattafa Ana Abiyedh Rouge ($15–$22).
 The amber-saffron DNA is 95% identical.
 This is the viral TikTok dupe.

-• If you love Dior Sauvage ($110): Get Maison Alhambra Jean Lowe Immortal ($18–$28).
+• If you love Dior Sauvage ($110): Get Maison Alhambra Jean Lowe Immortel ($22–$32).
 The ambroxan molecule that defines Sauvage is present and well-dosed.
-Same fresh-spicy-woody DNA at 80% less cost.
+Same fresh-spicy-woody DNA at a much more accessible price.

 • If you love JPG Ultra Male ($85): Get Afnan 9PM ($22–$30).
 Lavender-cinnamon-vanilla accord is an almost exact match.
-More juice for less than a third of the cost.
+More juice at a far more accessible price.

 • If you love Parfums de Marly Layton ($300+): Get Lattafa Fakhar ($18–$26).
 Apple-lavender opening with vanilla-wood dry-down.
 The closest mass-market match to a niche house fragrance.